lordnik22/org-shoplist/README.md

 With `C-u M-x org-shoplist ENT` you can pass an other formatter-function, also see [Format](#Format).
 ### Customization ###
+#### Search type ####

+`org-shoplist-search-type` defines how recipes are detected.

+There exist three strategies:
+- keyword: Detect org-headers for buying which are marked with specified keyword.
+- tag: Detect org-headers for buying which have the specified tag plus are marked with one not-done-keyword.
+- keyword+tag: Detect org-headers for buying which are marked with specified keyword plus have the specified tag.

 #### Explicitness ####
 There are two behaviors depending on `org-shoplist-explicit-keyword` (by defualt it's nil).